The not so brief Breviary

 The irony of calling it a "brief" breviary becomes apparent to anyone who's tried to carry the traditional four-volume set.
 But the name "breviary" (from the Latin breviarium, meaning "summary" or "abridgment") reflects something profound: this collection represents a condensed version of the Church's entire prayer life, distilled into a daily rhythm that has sustained Christian spirituality for nearly two millennia.

-Think of it as the Church's way of "praying without ceasing" (1 Thessalonians 5:17).
+Think of it as the Church's way of fulfilling that command.
 While individual Catholics come and go from prayer throughout the day, the Church as a whole never stops praying.
-Somewhere in the world, at every moment, Catholics are chanting psalms, reading Scripture, and offering intercessions through the Divine Office.
+Somewhere in the world at every moment, Catholics are chanting psalms, reading Scripture and offering intercessions through the Divine Office.

-This isn't just private devotion—it's liturgical prayer, meaning it's the official, public prayer of the Church.
-When you pray the Office, you're joining your voice to the universal Church, participating in Christ's own prayer to the Father.
+This isn't just private devotion; it's liturgical prayer, meaning the official public prayer of the Church.
+When you pray the Office, you join your voice to the universal Church, participating in Christ's own prayer to the Father.

 Jewish Foundations